-Good2Give is governed by a board of volunteer directors, chaired by Cynthia Nadai.
+Good2Give is governed by a board of volunteer directors, co – chaired by Michael Graf and Nerida Caesar.
 Our board brings together strategic wisdom from the technology, management consultancy, not-for-profit, philanthropy and finance sectors.

 Board of Directors

 Michael Graf brings the world of ICT, finance and investment, and philanthropy together.
 His career includes 24 years of senior executive experience with IBM and he is an advisor and board director for a number of start-up enterprises and not-for-profits.